minenux/minetest-game-minetest/mods/README.md

 * wool

-The default mod provides sethome and player_api call ones, binoculars from v5 are just separate privilegies for zoom, butterflies and fireflies from v5 can be set by dmobs or mobs_doomed mod, the spawn mod is just minimal spawn management pooly provided and better managed by mods like rspawn and spawnrandom.
+The default mod provides sethome and player_api call ones, binoculars from v5 are just separate privilegies for zoom, the spawn mod is just minimal spawn management pooly provided and better managed by mods like rspawn and spawnrandom.

 ## Compatibility